 - Students writing remotely without invigilation through CAL will not receive a reminder email.

-Exam booking deadlines
+Exam booking deadlines (during the term)

 - Trades Students (Foundation and Apprentice):

 3 business days before the exam

 - If students are unable to book within the deadline, please still book the exam.
 Students will receive an email if it isn’t possible process the exam request.

 - Students are asked to fill out the online booking form to the best of their ability.

 - Students are encouraged to book exams as early as possible.